 Construction Injury Lawyer

-I handle construction accident cases on a contingent basis.
-In other words, I am not paid a fee until a case is successfully resolved.
-My fee is a percentage of the overall recovery.
+I handle construction injury cases on a contingent basis.
+In other words, I am not paid a fee until a case is successfully resolved and my fee is a percentage of the overall recovery.

-Construction accidents occur in a variety of ways.
-The “big 4” or the four most common causes include: (1) falls; (2) being struck by an object; (3) electrocution; and (4) being struck by an object.
+Construction accidents and resulting injuries can occur in a number of ways.
+The “big 4” or the four most common causes include: (1) falls; (2) electrocution; (3) being struck by an object; and (4) being caught between objects.

 In Illinois, you must bring a legal claim within a specific time period which is called the “statute of limitations.”
-Most accident cases are subject to a two-year statute of limitations.
-However, the statute may be shorter depending on a variety of factors, which makes it imperative to contact a construction accident lawyer as soon as possible after your accident to ensure that your claim does not become barred by the statute of limitations.
+Most construction accident cases are subject to a two-year statute of limitations.
+However, the statute may be shorter than two years depending on a variety of factors.
+This is another reason why you should contact a construction accident lawyer as soon as possible after your accident to ensure that your claim does not become barred by the statute of limitations.